 Whether you are looking to sell Turkish Republic gold coins or $20 Liberty gold coins, you want to ask the right questions so you don’t risk getting scammed or losing money.
 Some of the critical questions you should ask in a bid to protect yourself include:

 What is the current price of gold, and how much do your coins weigh?
 Find out that day’s spot price for gold and use it in your calculations when the appraiser weighs your gold coins.
-If the price they quote is significantly different than the spot price, take your gold coins elsewhere.
+If the price they quote is significantly different from the spot price, take your gold coins elsewhere.

 How long has the buyer been in business?
 If you are looking to sell your Double Eagle coin at a profit, you will want to avoid coin dealers in NYC who have only been in business for a short time, since chances are high they haven’t yet learned the ropes.

 If you are looking to sell your gold coin collection, do your best to keep it in optimal condition.
 If you live in a humid environment, know that excess moisture can cause your coins to deteriorate and be sure to take extra precautions.
 Humid conditions may cause damage, but you can protect your valuables by keeping them in an airtight holder made of inert materials.
 Additionally, whatever weather conditions you live in, never store your gold coins in regular plastic, since plastic can give off volatile gases that harm gold coins.

 Gold coins have many variables that influence their actual selling value.
 If you aren’t proficient in the coin market, it is often most helpful to have an expert appraise your collection.
 Most gold buyers give free consultations, so don’t be afraid to take them up on the offer and bring your Chinese Panda Gold coin or British Britannia coin in for a consultation.
 At Luriya, our experts have been helping gold coin collectors in NYC get their money’s worth on their investment for over 20 years.